Lahore: Sports

 Lahore has successfully hosted many international sports events, including the finals of the 1990 Men's Hockey World Cup and the 1996 Cricket World Cup.
 The headquarters of all major sports governing bodies in Pakistan are located in Lahore, including cricket, hockey, rugby, and football.
 Lahore is also home to the head office of the Pakistan Olympic Association.

 Gaddafi Stadium is a Test cricket ground in Lahore.
 It was completed in 1959, and renovations were carried out by Pakistani architect Nayyar Ali Dada in the 1990s.

+The multi purpose Punjab Stadium located near the headquarters of the Pakistan Football Federation, is mainly used for football matches and has hosted several events including AFC President's Cup and FIFA World Cup qualifiers.
+Wohaib club from Lahore was one of the leading football clubs in Pakistan in the 1990s.

 Lahore is home to several golf courses, including the Lahore Gymkhana Golf Course, the Lahore Garrison Golf and Country Club, the Royal Palm Golf Club, and newly built Defence Raya Golf & Country Club.
 Lake City, a 9-hole course, opened in nearby Raiwind Road in 2011.
 The newly opened Oasis Golf and Aqua Resort is a state-of-the-art resort, featuring golf, water parks, and leisure activities like horse riding and archery.

 The Lahore Marathon is part of an annual package of six international marathons sponsored by Standard Chartered Bank across Asia, Africa, and the Middle East.
 More than 20,000 athletes from Pakistan and all over the world participate in this event.
 It was first held on 30 January 2005, and again on 29 January 2006.
 More than 22,000 people participated in the 2006 race.
 The third marathon was held on 14 January 2007.
 Plans exist to build Pakistan's first sports city in Lahore, on the bank of the Ravi River.